|

 | |

-GROPDF(1) |
+gropdf(1) |

 FreeBSD General Commands Manual |

-GROPDF(1) |
+gropdf(1) |

-gropdf - PDF driver for groff
+gropdf - groff output driver for Portable Document

 gropdf |

-[-dels] [-F
+[-dels] [-F font-directory]

-[-p paper-size] [-u
+[-p paper-format] [-u [cmap-file]]

-[file ...] |
+[-y foundry] [file ...] |

-how to install fonts for gropdf.
+installing fonts for gropdf.

 - -d